Ordering kinetics and steady states of XY-model with ferromagnetic and nematic interaction: Results

-In the previous section, we investigated the behavior of defects in pure systems ($\Delta = 0$ and $\Delta = 1$) as well as in the mixed system near the boundaries of pure polar and pure nematic interactions.
+In the previous section, we investigated the behavior of defects in pure systems ($\Delta = 0$ and $\Delta = 1$) as well as in the mixed system ($0<\Delta<1$) near the boundaries of pure polar and pure nematic interactions.
 By analyzing the exponent of the power law decay of the defect population, we discerned the impact of temperature in the pure systems and the effect of varying $\Delta$ in the mixed system.

 Continuing with our analysis, we delve into the characterization of various phases within the system by investigating the behavior of defects across the entire parameter space of $\Delta$ and $T$.
-Our observations indicate the existence of three distinct phases below $T_{KT}$ : Polar Phase, Nematic Phase and Coexistance Phase, alongside the emergence of a disordered phase for temperatures above $T_{KT}$.
+Our observations indicate the existence of three distinct phases below $T_{BKT}$ : Polar Phase, Nematic Phase and Coexistence Phase, alongside the emergence of a disordered phase for temperatures above $T_{BKT}$.
 These phases can be explained as follows:

-{\bf Polar Phase : } Within this phase, the system demonstrates the emergence of integer defects, which signifies the prevalence of polar interactions and, consequently, the predominance of integer defects.
-When the temperature remains below $T_{KT}$ and $\Delta$ is nearly equal to 1, the count of integer defects follows a power-law decay over time.
-A comprehensive understanding of the exponent's behavior is outlined in Fig. \ref{fig:5}.
+{\bf Polar Phase : } In this phase, the system demonstrates the emergence of integer defects, which signifies the dominance of ferromagnetic interactions and, consequently, the prevalence of integer defects.
+When the temperature remains below $T_{BKT}$ and $\Delta$ is nearly equal to 1, the count of integer defects follows a power-law decay over time.
+A comprehensive understanding of the exponent's behavior is outlined in fig. \ref{fig:10}.
 Nevertheless, as the value of $\Delta$ experiences a slight increase, despite integer defects retaining their dominance, the characteristic decay pattern slightly deviates from the typical power-law behavior.
 As a result, calculating an exponent within this specific region becomes unattainable.

 {\bf Nematic Phase:} This phase is distinguished by the exclusive prevalence of half-integer defects.
-For temperatures below $T_{KT}$ and $\Delta$ approaching 0, the count of half-integer defects adheres to a power-law decay.
-The specifics of the exponent's behavior are expounded upon in Fig. \ref{fig:6}.
+For temperatures below $T_{BKT}$ and $\Delta$ approaching 0, the count of half-integer defects adheres to a power-law decay.
+The specifics of the exponent's behavior are expounded upon in fig. \ref{fig:11}.
 However, with a slight increment in $\Delta$, the power-law decay pattern dissipates, even though the system predominantly consists of half-integer defects.
 Consequently, determining the exponent becomes infeasible.